wehrhaus/devtuts/ReactJS/egghead.io/react-testing-cookbook/README.md

-# Egghead.io:React Testing Cookbook by Trevor D. Miller
+# Egghead.io:React Testing Cookbook

-A cookbook for different testing scenarios when using ReactJS.
+### A cookbook for different testing scenarios when using ReactJS.

-_No functioning components included, only *.spec.js examples._
+by Trevor D. Miller

+---

+This is a modification of the original course.
+Most tests have been modified and/or expanded and components have been created to make up for the lack thereof in the free version of the course.

+---

 The full course can be found [here](https://egghead.io/series/react-testing-cookbook).